IPESE/REHO/documentation/sections/5_Getting_started/Getting_started.rst

     scenario['nPareto'] = 2

 The parameter :code:`nPareto` indicates the number of intermediate points for each objective.
-The total number of optimizations will be :code:``2 + 2 * nPareto`` (2 extreme points plus 2 times a discretized interval of :code:`nPareto` points.
+The total number of optimizations will be ``2 + 2 * nPareto`` (2 extreme points plus 2 times a discretized interval of :code:`nPareto` points.

 Initialize available units and grids
 -------------------------------------------

-Initializing the energy system structure is done with the :code:`infrastructure` class.
+Initializing the energy system structure is done with the :class:`reho.model.infrastructure.infrastructure` class.

 Grids
 ~~~~~